 I recommend that you send an experiences update to every school sometime around early November and reiterate your interest in their program.
 Give the program an update of what you have been doing since the completion of your application, regardless if you interviewed already or not.
 It is important to continue volunteering, shadowing, and gaining new experiences; schools will look at it very favorably.
-Should you have not been accepted into your top choice by January/February, you should also send the schools an academic update (if you did well) and another update of your experiences to once again reiterate your interest in an interview or attending that 2.
-Call the school and confirm they have particular school.
+Should you have not been accepted into your top choice by January/February, you should also send the schools an academic update (if you did well) and another update of your experiences to once again reiterate your interest in an interview or attending that particular school.
 I got an interview at a top school following a letter of interest I submitted to them-it can work!